 - If this is the poll you want, click the Pencil icon, identified in the above figure.

-- Use the Edit activity modal that appears to make your changes.
-If you have added or edited polling slides for presentation slide decks, this modal will look familiar to you.
+- Use the Edit poll modal that appears to make your changes.
+If you have added or edited polling slides for presentation slide decks, this modal will look familiar.
 An example is shown in the below figure.

-You can make changes to the timestamp location, the question text, the response options (if any), the marked correct answer (if any), and whether or not students must provide a justification for their response.
+- Make the necessary changes to the Time placement, the Question text, the Answer options (if any), the marked correct answer (if any), and the response Options (if any).

-You can also provide feedback for correct and/or incorrect responses, or more generalized feedback.
-The text provided here is exposed to students after they submit their response.
+- If appropriate, add or edit feedback for correct and/or incorrect responses, or more generalized feedback.
+The Feedback text is exposed to students after they submit their response.

 - When finished, click Done.

-Your changes are reflected in the polling question embedded in the video.
-The original poll added to the video is unchanged.
+Your changes are reflected in the embedded poll in the media.
+The original poll added to the media (in your library) is unchanged.